neha191091/neha191091.github.io/_projects/IAF_Dynamics.md

 Our experiments with pendulum-v01, an environment from openai gym confirmed that the accuracy with which the observations are generated are close to the state of the art for sequence models.

-The results from this work, along with its benefits and issues are presented in a poster, that can be downloaded by following the link below.